johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

 6. **Activity Sequences:**
    - Choose from predefined sequences like Bedtime Routine and Morning Routine.
    - Create, edit, and delete custom sequences.
-   - Navigate through sequence steps with prev/next controls.
+   - Navigate through sequence steps with prev/next controls, updating the displayed `currentSymbol`.
    - Visual step indicators to track progress through a sequence.
 7. **On-Demand Audio:**
-   - Plays audio for the selected symbol when clicked.
+   - Plays audio pronunciation for the displayed symbol when its card is clicked (in view mode).
-   - Uses pre-generated MP3 files for consistent audio quality.
+   - Uses pre-generated MP3 files from `public/audio/` for consistent audio quality.
+   - Audio files are preloaded for potentially faster playback.

 ## Future Enhancements